gammapy/gammapy/docs/development/setup.rst

 We perform automated set-up testing for all notebooks (just check that they run and don't raise an exception) during the CI process (see below).
 It is also possible to perform tests locally on notebooks with the ``gammapy jupyter`` command.
 This command provides functionalities for testing, code formatting, stripping output cells and execution.
 See ``gammapy jupyter -h`` for more info on this.

-The ``gammapy download`` command allows to download notebooks published in the documentation as well as the related datasets needed to execute them.
+The ``gammapy download`` command allows downloading notebooks published in the documentation as well as the related datasets needed to execute them.
 The set of notebooks is versioned for each stable release as tar bundles published within the versioned documentation in the `gammapy-docs <https://github.com/gammapy/gammapy-docs>`__ repository.
 The same happens for conda working environments of stable releases, whose yaml files are published in the `gammapy-web <https://github.com/gammapy/gammapy-webpage>`__ repository.
-The datasets are not versioned and they are placed in the `gammapy-data <https://github.com/gammapy/gammapy-data>`__ repository.
+The datasets are not versioned, and they are placed in the `gammapy-data <https://github.com/gammapy/gammapy-data>`__ repository.

 .. _dev_build: